Greetings from Colorado and Welcome!

 Colorado has over 300 days of sunshine per year and world-class outdoor recreation and scenic wonders.
-The School of Public Affairs offers undergraduate and graduate degrees on two campuses – the University of Colorado Denver and the University of Colorado at Colorado Springs.
-Both cities offer a vibrant urban setting and a regional hub for many local, state and federal agencies.
+The School of Public Affairs offers undergraduate and graduate degrees at the University of Colorado Denver.
+Denver offers a vibrant urban setting and a regional hub for many local, state and federal agencies.

 The School offers a Bachelor of Criminal Justice degree along with a Master of Public Administration, Master of Criminal Justice and PhD in Public Affairs.
 For a full list of concentration areas at the SPA, please visit our website.

 FOR Visiting Scholars

 Please visit our Visiting Scholars page.

 Please contact the UCD Office of International Admissions.